The dad you want to be is a daily practice.

 So when you say “I snapped at my son this morning and I feel terrible,” the coach already knows his name, knows you slept four hours, knows what you wrote about presence last week, and knows why patience collapses on low sleep.
 All in one response.
 In your voice.
 To you, specifically.

 Your Living Profile stays on your account.
 It isn’t used to train AI.
-It’s yours to export or delete, anytime.
+Delete your account and it’s gone — all of it.

 The whole practice, screen by screen.